 Q. Do I have the option of washing my Patagonia Rain jacket?

 A. Yes, you can machine wash your Patagonia rain jacket with a front-loading machine and gentle cycles.
-However, you should avoid using a top-loading agitator, as it can damage the fabric of your garment.
+However, avoid a top-loading agitator, as it can damage the fabric.

 Q. Which temperature should I choose for washing my raincoat?

 A. To ensure the durability and quality of the fabric, clean your Patagonia raincoat in cool water.
-The warm water could accelerate the wear of the waterproof coating.
+Warm water can accelerate wear on the waterproof coating.

 Q. How do I dry my raincoat?

 A. Please don’t use a dryer since excessive heat may cause permanent damage to the fabric and alter its waterproofing capabilities.
-Please place it in an air-conditioned area and allow it to air dry naturally.
+Place it in an air-conditioned area and let it air-dry naturally.

 Q. Can I iron my rain jacket?